Wii-Mini-Hacking/Pimp-My-mini/_pages/en_US/sdcard.md

     // Get the element with id="defaultOpen" and click on it document.getElementById("defaultOpen").click();
 </script>

+If you haven't already, you will need to install the original Wii System Menu:

 [Continue to installing the System Menu (no WiFi card)](sminstall-nowifi) Without a WiFi card, a special procedure has to be followed to restore SD card functionality, as well as other stripped out features.